 How would you feel about being kept alive indefinitely through the utilization of artificial life-sustaining measures if there was no hope of recovery?
 You can answer this question through the inclusion of a living will.

-If you would like to learn more about all aspects of estate planning, attend one of our upcoming seminars.
-There is no admission charge, and you can check out our seminar schedule page to get all the details.
+If you would like to learn more about all aspects of estate planning, attend one of our upcoming Webinars.
+There is no admission charge, and you can check out our Webinars schedule page to get all the details.